Emotional & Mental Wellbeing In Children With Diabetes

 Diabetes-related distress and mental health concerns are common in tamariki and rangatahi living with diabetes.
 Support is available to help you and your whānau.

-Key points to remember about emotional and mental wellbeing in children with diabetes
+Key points about emotional and mental wellbeing in children with diabetes

 Mental health concerns are common in children and young people with diabetes.